Abe Saffron: Legacy

-In August 2007, Allen & Unwin published the first major biography of Saffron, written by investigative journalist Tony Reeves, author of the 2005 biography of notorious Sydney gangster Lenny McPherson.
+In August 2007, Allen & Unwin published the first major biography of Saffron, written by investigative journalist Tony Reeves.

+In November 2011, it was revealed that Saffron's son Alan had stolen $250,000 from the inheritance intended for his grandson Daniel Saffron and invested it in his Los Angeles restaurant.
+The restaurant, Burger Kitchen, was featured on the reality TV show Kitchen Nightmares.

+The Sydney Morning Herald reported in October 2011 that Saffron had also fathered another son, Adam Brand.

+In December 2023, Saffron's grandson David was indicted by US Department of Justice for a number of crimes including money laundering and wire fraud.

+Gentle Satan: Abe Saffron, My Father

-In July 2008, Saffron's son Alan returned to Australia from his home in the US to promote his memoir Gentle Satan: Abe Saffron, My Father and the publication of the book was widely covered in the Australian media.
-According to a Sydney Morning Herald report, Saffron's book names former Saffron associate James McCartney Anderson as the chief agent of the conspiracy to silence Juanita Nielsen.
+In July 2008, Saffron's son Alan returned to Australia from his home in the US to promote his memoir Gentle Satan: Abe Saffron, My Father; the publication of the book was widely covered in the Australian media.
+Saffron's book names former Saffron associate James McCartney Anderson as the chief agent of the conspiracy to silence Juanita Nielsen.
 Anderson (who died in 2003) consistently denied any involvement while he was alive, but police reportedly failed to check Anderson's alibi that he was interstate when Nielsen disappeared.

-In an interview with Herald reporter Lisa Carty, Alan Saffron said that he had received death threats over the book because it would name some of the people involved in the Juanita Nielsen conspiracy, but that he was unable to name all those involved for legal reasons, because some were still alive.
+According to Alan Saffron, his father controlled the vice trade- including illegal gambling and prostitution- in every state except Tasmania and the Northern Territory, and that he bribed "a host of politicians and policemen" to ensure he was protected from prosecution.
+The book claims that Abe Saffron made payments of between A$5000 and $10,000 per week to former NSW premier Robert Askin and former police commissioner Norman Allan over many years, that Askin and Allan both visited Saffron's office on several occasions, that Allan also visited the Saffron family home, and that Abe Saffron paid for an all-expenses overseas trip for Allan and a young female 'friend'.
+According to Alan Saffron, his father became the "bagman" for Sydney's illegal liquor and prostitution rackets and most illegal gambling activities, collecting payoffs that were then passed to Askin, Allan and others; in return his father was completely protected.

-Saffron claimed he could name people "much bigger" than former NSW premier Robert Askin and former police commissioner Norman Allan, with whom his father corruptly dealt to protect his gambling, nightclub and prostitution businesses.
-Saffron specifically referred to:
+Saffron claimed he could name people "much bigger" than Askin and Norman Allan, specifically referring to: